-Additionally, Maria regularly assists generators, data miners, crypto miners, and other industrial customers structure private use networks and other behind the meter arrangements, including all required related documents, including, but not limited to, power purchase agreements and shared facility agreements.
+Additionally, Maria assists generators, data and crypto miners, and other industrial customers structure complex offtake arrangements, including the creation of private use networks and other behind the meter arrangements.
+Maria regularly drafts and negotiates all required agreements such as, power purchase agreements, interconnection agreements, shared facility agreements, and tolling agreements.

 - Speaker, “Market Design, FERC Updates, and Regulatory Evolution,” Nodal Trader Conference 2022